Skip to main content

 What Did The Romans Ever Do for Arbury?
 Jim Smith

 Our trusty old Arbury map showing location details before the Manor Farm was established.
-The red line, inserted by Jim Smith, indicates the course of the Roman road - Akeman Street or the Mere Way.
+The red line, inspired by Jim Smith's Roman Arbury map, indicates the course of the Roman road - Akeman Street or the Mere Way.
 The land north of Arbury Road was the Arbury or Harborough Meadows, Arbury/Harborough furlongs and Arbury Camp, King's Hedges was in its original position, north of the railway (now guided busway) and Arbury Road ran from the Ely/Milton Road to the Histon/Cambridge Road - as it did until the late 1970s.

 Introduction - by the Arbury Archivists